m-abs/nativescript-tslib/README.md

-# Using importHelpers and tslib with NativeScript
+# tslib for nativescript

-[tslib](https://www.npmjs.com/package/tslib) is a small runtime library for TypeScript that contains all of the TypeScript helper functions.
+[tslib](https://www.npmjs.com/package/tslib) is a runtime library for [TypeScript](http://www.typescriptlang.org/) that contains all of the TypeScript helper functions.

-Unfortunately `tslib`'s `__extend`-function breaks NativeScript-projects by replacing NativeScript's version of the function.
+Unfortunately just importing `tslib` breaks NativeScript projects.

-To workaround that issue, you can use this module.
+This plugin solves this issue.

 ## Usage